axiomgaming/lostark_theory/relic_sets.md

 ## Poem of Salvation

+Attacks grant a stacking 0.7%-2.1% damage buff (2 stacks on crit) up to 20.
+Stacks are lost on being hit while HP below 30%, and replaced with a 30% damage mitigation while Movement and Stand Up skills cooldowns are reset.

 **2 Piece Set Bonus**

 - Gain the effect of Boost every 1s upon a successful attack.